Sparrow-benjamin/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints a string, followed by a new line, to stdout
+a function that prints a string, in reverse, followed by a new line